ahornerr/CutScene/README.md

 This `h264_vaapi` codec and DRI device approach should theoretically also work for Intel Quicksync but is untested.

+> [!NOTE]
-`h264_nvenc` as the codec provides experimental hardware encoding for Nvidia GPUs.
+> The `h264_nvenc` codec provides experimental hardware encoding for Nvidia GPUs.
 If running in Docker, the [Nvidia Container Toolkit](https://github.com/NVIDIA/nvidia-container-toolkit) should be installed.

 ## Usage